Bernstein-Kouchnirenko-Khovanskii with a symmetry: Irreducibility of the proper part of a symmetric curve

 -- the system $(*)$ itself;

 -- the system $f|_E=g=0$ for the edge $E$ with the end points $b_1$ and $b_3$.

-For both of them, the absence of degenerate roots follows from Proposition \ref{proptransv}.
+For both of them, the absence of degenerate roots follows from Theorem \ref{thsingnum}.

 The other three cases, the low, skew and high tetrahedra, have an edge disjoint from the plane $M^I$, no matter how we shift them.
-Thus, by Remark \ref{kh15doesnothelp}, the system $(*)$ is always BKK-degenerate at infinity, and we cannot apply \cite[Theorem 17]{kh15} in the same way as for the triangle above.
+Moreover, the system $(*)$ is always degenerate by Remark \ref{kh15doesnothelp}, and we cannot apply \cite[Theorem 17]{kh15} in the same way as for the triangle above.

 However, if $A'$ is the low tetrahedron $\{b_1,b_2,b_3,b_4\}$ (shifted and reflected for convenience so that $b_3\in M^I$, and $b_4$ is separated from the monomial $u$ by the plane $M^I$), we can transform the system $(*)$ to the equivalent one $f-u^dg=g=0$, inheriting the same properties: it defines the proper part of the symmetric curve and has no degenerate roots.
 The Newton polygons of the latter system are a pair of triangles with no parallel edges.
-This again implies BKK-nondegeneracy, making \cite[Theorem 17]{kh15} applicable to the latter system (in contrast to the initial one $(*)$).
+This again implies nondegeneracy, making \cite[Theorem 17]{kh15} applicable to the latter system (in contrast to the initial one $(*)$).

 If $A'$ is a skew or high tetrahedron, we are not aware of any similar tricks reducing the question to \cite[Theorem 17]{kh15}.
-However, for the skew tetrahedron, the proof of irreducibility is given in the corresponding example, and the high tetrahedron is covered by the following fact.
+However, for the skew tetrahedron, the proof of irreducibility is given in the corresponding example, and the high one is covered by Theorem \ref{thsingnum}. $\square$